rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 * [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), which contains a Met Council 'Valentia Observatory' record from 1880 (not 1868) onwards, relabelled 'Cahirciveen Valentia Observatory' from 1892.

 [Comparison](Comparisons/VALENTIA-DWR-1861-1875-Comparison.xlsx) of the aggregated monthly DWR 1861-1875 figures with British Rainfall monthly figures shows a lot of good matches for the Valentia-Mix Telegraph record 1866-1870, which is part of the period of back-filled figures taken from the Quarterly Reports.
-There's little match to the Knight of Kerry record, depsite its possible DWR links, although the Valencia DWR record has lots of missing days in its earlier years.
+There's little match to the Knight of Kerry record, depsite its possible DWR links, although the Valentia DWR record has lots of missing days in its earlier years.

 ### Liverpool / Bidston Station